-Bigg Digital Assets Inc. News Release
+BIGG Digital Assets Inc. News Release

 (MENAFN- GlobeNewsWire - Nasdaq) VANCOUVER, British Columbia, Sept.
-18, 2023 (GLOBE NEWSWIRE) -- BIGG Digital Assets Inc. (“BIGG” or the“Company”) (CSE: BIGG; OTCQX: BBKCF; WKN: A2PS9W ) , owns Netcoins (Netcoins.ca ) (“Netcoins”), the online cryptocurrency brokerage that makes it easy for North Americans to buy, sell, and understand cryptocurrency, and Blockchain Intelligence Group (“BIG”) (blockchaingroup.io ), a cryptocurrency compliance and intelligence company.
+22, 2023 (GLOBE NEWSWIRE) -- BIGG Digital Assets Inc. (“BIGG” or the“Company”) (CSE: BIGG; OTCQX: BBKCF; WKN: A2PS9W) , owns Netcoins (Netcoins.ca ) (“Netcoins”), the online cryptocurrency brokerage that makes it easy for North Americans to buy, sell, and understand cryptocurrency, and Blockchain Intelligence Group (“BIG”) (blockchaingroup.io ), a cryptocurrency compliance and intelligence company.

-On September 17, 2023, Netcoins was the target of a cybersecurity incident.
-Netcoins' internal control systems, designed to monitor crypto-asset withdrawals, detected suspiciactivity on Netcoins' hot wallets.
-Netcoins' automated systems blocked attempted crypto withdrawals outside of preset, tightly controlled permitted limits, and immediately notified Netcoins staff.
-Upon internal investigation, it was determined that a bad actor had accessed the Netcoins network.
-Netcoins took steps to remove the unauthorized user and reinforce the security of its network.
-The vulnerability was addressed by the Netcoins team within the hour.

-No customer funds or crypto assets were compromised.
-The coins withdrawn by the bad actor were solely from Netcoins' operational float, valued at an estimated CAD $343,000.
-All subsequent crypto asset withdrawals have been reviewed, verified and performed manually for an added layer of security.

-As a precautionary measure, Netcoins performed a hard reset on all customer passwords, and required all users to set up new credentials to access the platform following this event.
-Netcoins has updated all of its internal passwords, password management system, tokens and keys for its network to prevent any further access.

-Netcoins continues to operate as normal with enhanced procedures in place to ensure protection for our valued customers.
-All customer crypto assets and customer funds are securely held 1:1 by Netcoins.
+As previously disclosed, on September 17, 2023, Netcoins was the target of a cybersecurity incident.
+No customer funds or crypto assets were compromised as part of this incident.
+Netcoins has now confirmed that certain data it maintains was removed.
+Netcoins is investigating the scope of data involved, and will notify affected individuals directly, in accordance with all legal and regulatory requirements.

-Netcoins is conducting, with the assistance of third-party cybersecurity experts, a forensic investigation into the cause and scope of the incident.
-The investigation is ongoing and law enforcement has been notified.
+Netcoins continues, with the assistance of third-party cybersecurity experts, to conduct a forensic investigation into the cause and scope of the incident.

-The security of our customers and other stakeholders remains our utmost priority.

 On behalf of the Board